masterbpro/koyote/README.md

 # Roadmap
 - [ ] Improve stability and fix the codestyle
 - [ ] Implement a normal logic for taskpooler
+- [ ] Implement webhook for Telegram bot (now we are using polling)
+- [ ] Expect HTTP 429 error from Telegram API
 - [ ] ...

 # What is this bot for?